janneengestoft/birc-project/README.md

 As backup

-## VS Code on the cluster
+## Backup on the cluster

+link to the backup information

-## Building workflows with gwf GWF
+## Building workflows with GWF

-## Distributing conda packages and Docker images
+## Working with Jupyter notebooks